neicnordic/sda-sync/README.md

 # SDA-sync

 The sda-sync is an integration created to solve the *data* syncing requirement in BigPicture.
 In this project, every data submission that takes place in a country's node must be *mirrored* in the other country's node.
 This means that both the submitted data files and their corresponding database identifiers (e.g. accession and dataset ID's) in one country's node should be replicated in the other country's node.
-This is achieved by syncing the data between the two nodes.
+This is achieved by syncing the data between the two nodes and then providing the relevant identifiers for use while ingesting.

 Specifically, the files (and datasets) that are uploaded in one node, are synced/backed up to the other node by making sure that the ingestion process that is run on both sides will result in accession and dataset IDs that are the same in both nodes.
 To achieve this, the sync integration utilizes the sensitive-data-archive `sync` and `sync-api` services.